Power of quantum measurement in simulating unphysical operations: Twisted channel for mathematical characterization

 \begin{theorem}[One quantum instrument is all you need] Under measurement-controlled post-processing, any protocol that involves the sampling of multiple quantum instruments is equivalent to a protocol using a single quantum instrument in terms of the simulated map and the sampling overhead. \end{theorem}

-The proof of Theorem~\ref{theorem:one_quantum_instrument} can be found in the Appendix, where we show that any linear combination of twisted channels can be reduced to a scaled twisted channel without changing the sampling overhead.
+The proof of Theorem~\ref{theorem:one_quantum_instrument} can be found in Appendix~\ref{app:one_instrument}, where we show that any linear combination of twisted channels can be reduced to a scaled twisted channel without changing the sampling overhead.
+This theorem implies that measurement-controlled post-processing requires repeating only a single physical operation, which is more hardware-friendly compared to sampling from multiple physical operations as in QPD.